richardartoul/nola/proofs/stateright/activation-cache/README.md

 ## Findings

-During formal verification the following state path was discovered that demostarted violation of the primary correctness property:
+During formal verification the following state path was discovered that demonstrated violation of the primary correctness property:

 ![State path leading to violation](./img/model_result_01.png)